jamiewade/git-shortcuts/README.md

 # Simple Git shortcuts

 A collection of simple Git aliases to speed up your workflow.

 ## Installation

-Installation is very simple.
-Just download `.bash_profile` and put it into the correct folder for your operating system.
-Once done, restart your command window or terminal for the aliases to take effect.
+Simply copy/paste the contents of `shortcuts.txt` into the config file for your terminal.
+Once done, restart your terminal for the aliases to take effect.

-### Windows
-For Windows users, the file should sit in the root folder for your user: `C:/Users/USER`

 ## Notes
-If you already have a `.bash_profile` file, the contents of the file included in this repository can safely be added to the end of the existing file.

-If you had your terminal software open when you copied over `.bash_profile`, make sure to close it and open it again before you start using these aliases.
-It won't know about them otherwise.

 These aliases are assuming your Git remote is named `origin`.
 Feel free to adjust/create new aliases to match your workflow.